shubhammalik20/Power-Bi-Project/README.md

 # Power-Bi-Project

+- Explore the capabilities of Power BI through a curated collection of projects.
+- Dynamic visualizations and interactive dashboards for data-driven insights.
+- Real-world use cases highlighting data integration and transformation.
+- Comprehensive showcase of Power BI's data reporting and analysis prowess.

 It contains different Business Case Studies.
 Each case study contains dataset and .pbix file.

 Snapshot is also available for each case study.